jobb-rodriguez/robofriends/README.md

 # Robofriends

-This is a project by built with React and Robohash APIs.
+This is a project made by Jobb Rodriguez that was built with React and Robohash APIs.

 This is an web application from ZeroToMastery's Complete Web Developer course.